Upcoming Webinar

 REST API Definition: What are REST APIs (RESTful APIs)?

-An API (application program interface) is a set of rules that enables different programs to communicate with one another while RESTful API is a type of API that follows the principles of Representational State Transfer (REST) architecture.
+An API (application program interface) is a set of rules that enables different programs to communicate with one another.
+REST API, also called RESTful API or RESTful web API, is a type of API that follows the principles of Representational State Transfer (REST) architecture.
 It provides a standard way for web applications to communicate with each other over the internet.

 An API outlines the appropriate way for a software developer to compose a program on a server that communicates with various client applications.
 APIs of different applications can be integrated together to exchange data and perform a specific function, thus, enabling interaction between applications.
-Various websites like Amazon, Google, Facebook, LinkedIn, and Twitter use RESTful API to allow users to communicate with these cloud services.
+Various websites like Amazon, Google, Facebook, LinkedIn, and Twitter use REST APIs to allow users to communicate with these cloud services.

-This blog will dive deep into the RESTful API definition and cover all its basic aspects, including what REST API stands for, its principles, methods, and more.
+This blog takes a deep dive into RESTful APIs, breaking down their core principles, key methods, and real-world applications to help you understand how they power modern web services. cover all its basic aspects, including what REST API stands for, its definition, principles, methods, and more.

 In 2000, Roy Fielding defined REST as an architectural style and methodology frequently used in internet services development, such as distributed hypermedia systems.

-Full form of REST API is Representational State Transfer Application Programming Interface more commonly known as REST API web service.
+The full form of REST API is Representational State Transfer Application Programming Interface.
+It’s more commonly known as REST API web service.
 It means when a RESTful API is called, the server will transfer a representation of the requested resource’s state to the client system.

 (Source: Seobility)